dev-pedroalmeida/sign-up-form/README.md

-# sign-up-form
+# Sign-Up Form
-Simple sign-up form made with HTML, CSS and a bit o JS
+Simple sign-up form made with HTML and CSS